 Mesosphere® DC/OS™ 2.0.0 was released on 25 October 2019.

-Registered DC/OS Enterprise customers can access the DC/OS Enterprise configuration file from the support website.
-For new customers, contact your sales representative or email@example.com before attempting to download and install DC/OS Enterprise.
+New customers contact your sales representative or email@example.com before attempting to download and install DC/OS Enterprise.

 Mesosphere® DC/OS is a distributed operating system that enables you to manage resources, application deployment, data services, networking, and security in an on-premise, cloud, or hybrid cluster environment.